 After a charming display of technological ineptitude, Aunt Trudy is finally able to start the live retelling of A Christmas Carol for her family watching through Zoom — as well as the audience watching at home.
 Her narration is accompanied by well-crafted puppets (Drew Dir and Lizi Breit) of the characters we love to see, and stunning light work (Andrew Murphy) that evokes spookiness, distress, and dejection when necessary.
 While Aunt Trudy is narrating the story of Ebenezer Scrooge, we witness her journey alongside Scrooge’s, as there are several moments when she cuts from the story to tell us stories of her husband, Joe, and what their life was like.
 This threading between Dickens’ classic story and Aunt Trudy’s personal thoughts imbues the narrative with the sincerity and hope that mark the Christmas holiday spirit.
 Though Aunt Trudy struggles at first with the puppetry gear and the voiceover, she is so committed to carrying on the tradition of her husband that it inspired me to persevere in my own family’s traditions, even if it might not go as smoothly at first.

 Scrooge must confront all the choices he has made in both the past and present with honesty and sincerity.
 Scrooge’s epiphany is then amplified by Trudy’s narration, as she considers all the ways in which she didn’t spend as much time with her husband and family as she should have.
 Spending the holidays alone — having taken for granted what it means to gather with loved ones — inspires her to recommit to prioritizing her family.
 To have Scrooge and Aunt Trudy share this moment of epiphany and awe at the same time was a sight to see.
 In that moment, the story of Scrooge became the story of thousands of families in this country who will not and cannot gather for the holidays.
 These ideas, of regret and yearning to redress the past, become sensations that many of us feel — and I was so grateful to share that moment with the people in the live chat and Aunt Trudy herself.
-The music (Ben Kauffman and Kyle Vegter) that punctuates the Future scene is a contemplative melancholy that swells to a stirring moment of redemption.
-Throughout the story the music acts as a grounding and evocative accompaniment to the emotional throughlines than run throughout.
+The music (Ben Kauffman and Kyle Vegter) that punctuates the Future scene evokes a contemplative melancholy that swells to a stirring moment of redemption.
+Throughout the story the music acts as a grounding accompaniment to the emotional throughlines than run throughout.

 This adaptation was a joy to watch and felt like a truly unique take on a story that saturates the theatre world during the holiday season.
 It reminded me to enjoy this holiday with my family even if it is virtual, because being with family and choosing to cherish the present moment is what truly matters.